chapinhall/empec/README.md

 # as estimates and plots)
 # Note: Windows users need to change all "\"s in file paths to "/"s
-code_path   <- "<root directory for all this code>" input_path  <- "<file path where the CPS data will be saved, and other input files will be atuo-downloaded to>" output_path <- "<file path where all intermediate and final output will be saved to"
+code_path   <- "<root directory for all this code>" input_path  <- "<file path where the CPS data was saved, and other input files will be auto-downloaded to>" output_path <- "<file path where all intermediate and final output will be saved to"

 ### Set API Keys ---------------------------------------------------------------